InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/formulas/BondingSurface.md

 ## Purpose of this contract

-The purpose of the Bonding Surface Formular is to calculate the price of a unit, based on the units availablility and the amount that is required to operate the system that this formula is used in.
+The purpose of the Quadratic Price Formular is to calculate the price of a unit, based on the units availablility and the amount that is required to operate the system that this formula is used in.
 This unit is in the context of the inverter Bonding Curve system a ERC20 token.

 ## Basic Definitions